Games & Quizzes

 /təˈɡeT͟Hər/

 self-confident, level-headed, or well organized.
-In a combined manner.
+With contact between two things; touching.

 /ˈstandiNG/